 What there is to do at the Gators, Ghosts and Goblins Event

-The Gators, Ghosts and Goblins event is being held every weekend in October and until November 1st.
+The Gators, Ghosts and Goblins event is being held the last three weekends in October.
 In addition to the regular Gatorland lineup, there are costumed characters that will be walking throughout the park.
-We met the Merry Widow, who told us all about her dead husbands, and the grim reaper uber driver, who’s car of choice was a hearse.
+We met the Merry Widow, who told us all about her dead husbands, and the grim reaper uber driver, whose car of choice was a hearse.
 Of course, there was also an Alligator (not a real one) dressed to the nines in his Halloween costume.
-There were also a few more characters who were walking around interacting with guests.
+And what would Gatorland be without Skunk Ape?
+Skunk Ape was also roaming around interacting with guests.

 A Go Orlando Pass is a great way to save on Orlando attractions.
 You can save up to 50% off each individual attraction.
 It is great for locals and visitors alike.

 Legoland Florida Brick or Treat: Fun Halloween Fun

 Want to go for a ride?
 Then hop on the Gatorland Express, for a scavenger hunt of sorts, where you have to look out for “special animals”.
 Kids will love riding the train and also trying to spot the spooky characters.